MarkRoddy/duckdb-pytables/README.md

 * Binaries only available for Linux x64 architecture.
 Builds for OSX and Windows coming soon.
 * Scalar functions only support returning `VARCHAR` values at this time.
 * Not all DuckDB and Python datatypes have been fully mapped.
 Please file an issue if you find one unsupported.
+* Builds only available for Python 3.8 and Python 3.9 at this time.

 # Installation and Usage